 She took to the stage to present the Couture Council Award for Artistry of Fashion to the Spanish designer for his longstanding dedication to craftsmanship and innovative design.

-The then 45-year-old actress went for a classic look, accentuating her slender frame in a simple black dress with three-quarter sleeves and a hem that fell just a little below her knees.
+The then-45-year-old actress wore a classic look, accentuating her slender frame in a simple black dress with three-quarter sleeves and a hem that fell just a little below her knees.

 She kept everything else simple by pairing the dress with black Manolo Blahnik sandals.
 The American actress/model pulled her hair back into a wispy ponytail and wore barely-there makeup.

-Uma’s Manolo Blahnik heels added luxe to her classy minimalist look.
-They are made of black satin and feature unique ankle straps made of pearls with rhinestone details and lobster clasp closures, thin toe bands, and about 3.5 inch covered heels.
+Uma’s black satin Manolo Blahnik heels added luxe to her classy minimalist look.
+They feature unique ankle straps made of pearls, rhinestone details, lobster clasp closures, thin toe bands, and about 3.5-inch covered heels.

 These Manolo Blahnik sandals can be purchased at Farfetch and Nordstrom.